 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 There are conservative standards of dress and behaviour in Morocco.
 Take care not to offend.
-It is recommended women wear loose-fitting clothing covering the arms and legs and wear a head scarf.
+It is recommended women wear loose-fitting clothing covering the arms and legs.
 If in doubt, seek local advice.

 Physical contact between men and women in public should be avoided.
 Public displays of affection can cause offence, particularly in rural and traditional areas and near mosques, religious shrines and religious educational institutes.